The dual minimum distance of arbitrary dimensional algebraic--geometric codes: End of the proof of Theorem

 \medbreak

 \textbf{Step 1.
 Small values of $\mathbf{m}$.} If $m=3$, then it is obvious since $9$ coplanar points always lie on a cubic.

 If $m=4$, then, since the $P_i$'s are not assumed to be collinear, after a suitable reordering of the indexes, $P_1, P_2$ and $P_3$ are not collinear.
 Let $C$ be a cubic curve containing the points $P_4, \ldots , P_{12}$.
-If some of the points $P_1, P_2, P_3$ lie out of $C$, then, from Lemma \ref{indmin}, they are minimally $1$--linked.
-Thus, from Proposition \ref{mg1}, their number is $3$ and, from Proposition \ref{convmg1}, they are collinear, which yields a contradiction.
+If some of the points $P_1, P_2, P_3$ lie out of $C$, then, from Lemma \ref{indmin}, they are $1$--linked and hence collinear, which yields a contradiction.
 Thus, all the $P_i$'s lie on $C$.

+If $m=5$, then one can assume that the $P_i$'s are not contained in a conic (if they are, then the result is proved since a conic is contained in plenty of cubics).
+Lemma \ref{coconic} asserts that $6$ of the $P_i$'s, say $P_1, \ldots, P_6$ are in $2$--general position.
+Let $C$ be a cubic containing $P_7, \ldots , P_{15}$.
+If $C$ does not contain all the $P_i$'s, then, from Lemma \ref{indmin}, the $P_i$'s out of $C$ are $2$--linked which contradicts the $2$--generality of $P_1, \ldots , P_6$.

 \medbreak